-- other ligno-cellulosic material d except saw logs and veneer logs;
+- other ligno-cellulosic material d except saw logs and veneer logs; - other non-food cellulosic materials d.

 These subcategories cover a broad range of raw materials, which can be classified as products, (agricultural, forestry or processing) residues or waste [to use the terminology of Directive (EU) 2018/2001], so raw materials in this subcategory shall be further assessed whether they qualify as residue or waste.